-Before becoming a popular streamer, Beahm was a multiplayer map designer for one of the Call of Duty developers, Sledgehammer Games, and was responsible for designing many of the maps in Advanced Warfare.
-He later made the jump to streaming full time, creating the satirically arrogant and confident alter-ego of Dr DisRespect.
+Before becoming a popular streamer, Beahm was a multiplayer map designer for one of the developers of the Call of Duty series, Sledgehammer Games, and was responsible for designing many of the maps in Advanced Warfare.
+He later made the jump to streaming full-time, creating the satirically arrogant and confident alter-ego of Dr Disrespect.

-Dr DisRespect, who is often also referred to as ‘Dr D’, ‘The Doc’ or ‘The Two-Time Champion’, mainly streams himself in the Champions Club playing battle royale games such as PUBG and Apex Legends.
+Dr Disrespect, who is often also referred to as ‘Dr D’, ‘The Doc’, or ‘The Two-Time Champion’, mainly streams himself in his fictional Champions Club playing some of the best competitive FPS games such as Valorant and Call of Duty: Warzone.
 He is the creator of the ‘Triple Threat Challenge’, a test of gaming skill in which he attempts to win rounds in three different battle royale or FPS titles back-to-back in as little time as possible.
-He often invites other streamers or professional players to take on the challenge.

-The production of Dr DisRespect’s streams are far more elaborate than that of most top streamers and this value is one of the main aspects that make him stand out.
-During introductions, interludes and outros in his stream, he frequently uses green screens and varying camera angles to place him in different vehicles, locations or scenarios that all tie in with the character’s world.
-One of the most commonly used is in the driving seat of a red Lamborghini Diablo.
+The production of Dr Disrespect’s streams are far more elaborate than most top streamers and is one of the main aspects that make him stand out.
+During introductions, interludes, and outros in his stream, he frequently uses green screens and varying camera angles to place him in different vehicles, locations, or scenarios that all tie in with the character’s world.
+One of the most commonly used is in the driving seat of a red Lamborghini Diablo sportscar.

-The Dr DisRespect character is focused around being the ultimate gamer and it’s not unusual to hear him bragging about his achievements, gaming skill, or even physical fitness.
-His brash persona often leads to him calling out other streamers and pro gamers, as well as some eccentric reactions and bizarre moments.
+The Dr Disrespect character is focused around being the ultimate gamer and it’s not unusual to hear him bragging about his achievements, gaming skill, or even physical fitness.
+His brash persona often leads to him calling out other streamers and pro gamers, and also provides some eccentric reactions and bizarre moments.

-In 2017, he won the Streamer of the Year award at the Esports Awards, giving a very out-of-character, emotional acceptance speech on collecting his trophy.
+In 2017, he won the Streamer of the Year award at the Esports Awards, giving a very out-of-character, emotional acceptance speech when collecting his trophy.

 He then lived up to his nickname of ‘The Two Time’ by winning the award again in 2019.